moccalotto/kaos/_campaign/society.md

 When an elect has served the Code of Arion for at least 10 years, he/she can apply for a promotion to either Minister or Master.
-The Elect can apply once every year.
+The Elect can apply to each position once every year.

 #### Elects in general

 - Have no jurisdiction in their home town.
 - They may visit their home town no more than two times per year.